pyluyten/emacs-nu/README.md

 ## add a mode

 First make a list of all funcs a mode offers.
-Do not use describe-mode because some funcs may not be mapped.
+Do not use only describe-mode because some funcs may not be mapped.
 Instead you can use for example ivy : run counsel-M-x, then input the mode prefix (org-), then type `C-c C-o` to run *ivy-occur*, then save the list.
 Here you are.

-Now you just have to define a func to add to relevant nu keymaps the relevant funcs.
+You might use `nu-check-candidates-for-menu` func to tell you what candidates you already added to menu or not.

 `describe-mode` is still useful to note which funcs are actually a simple remap.
 You may not want to bind these to menu.
 Keep these documented so it is feasible to check all funcs are handled.

+## add a prompter

+Default prompter is which-key, so it is not really a prompter, just a quick help.
+Other prompters are nu-ivy-prompt-for-keymap, nu-helm-prompt-for-keymap, or nu-lv-prompt-for-keymap (requires hydra).